QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 Therefore, traditional corporate insurers may need to consider new roles in FIX.
 This implies that they need some transition to some new business model.

-3. Who will be eligibility verifier(s), accident verififer(s) and loss verifier(s)?
+### Q3.
+Who will be eligibility verifier(s), accident verififer(s) and loss verifier(s)?

 There is no requirement, license or certificate needed for those verifiers.
-By rules, every one in the blockchain could be a verifier.
+By rules, everyone in the blockchain could be a verifier.
+But in practice, only verifiers that are able to and does provide accurate verification can survive at last.
+This implies that IoT tech companies and data oracle companies may be the main players as verifiers at last.
+Insureds and insurers can easily review the accuracy of each verifier by browsing their history.

-4. How service fee is calculated?
+### Q4.
+How service fee is calculated?

+In later version of FIX, service fee will be needed using FIX token.
+Service fee is subject to each service provider including verification, data analytics, etc. The amount of service fee for each service also depends on its provider.

-5. Who will be the data oracles?
+### Q5.
+Who will be the data oracles?

+In theory, anyone can be a data oracle for FIX.
+However, in practice, traditional corporate insurers, IoT tech companies, and other platforms that own data will play important roles in FIX as data oracles.
+For example, in flight delay insurance, data oracles include those that have access to flight purchase data for eligibility verification and flight departure data for accident verification.
+Whether a data oracle could success in FIX depends on their data accuracy, data update speed, service fee, etc.

-6. Why traditional corporate insurers will support you with their data?
+### Q6.
+Why traditional corporate insurers will support FIX with their data?